jradxl/qemu-libvirt-virt-manager/README.md

 ## Libvirt
 02-Libvirt, build.sh will build Libvirt v10.3.0 and install into /usr

+## Virt-Manager
+03-Virt-Manager, build.sh will build Virt-Manager v4.1.0 and install into /usr I was having problems with the Libraries Libvirt-Python and libvirt-glib connecting to each other, and it appears to work if Libvirt-Python is install as root, (sudo pip install libvirt-python).

 ## Libvirt-Glib
-03-Libvirt_Glib, build.sh will build libvirt-glib-5.0.0 and install into /usr
+04-Libvirt_Glib, build.sh will build libvirt-glib-5.0.0 and install into /usr
 This is needed for Virt-Manager